Skip to main content

 Touch fallback

-When no gamepad is connected, both the ADOS Android app and Mission Control in Chrome show a virtual sticks overlay on screen.
+When no gamepad is connected, Mission Control in Chrome shows a virtual sticks overlay on screen (the planned ADOS Android app will do the same).
 Two touch zones on the left and right sides of the display act as throttle/yaw and pitch/roll sticks.
 Not ideal for precision flying, but good enough for basic control.

 Supported Android versions